NEWBuild your personal Plan B Strategy — top 5 countries ranked for YOU, visa + tax + 90-day planTry it

 Buenos Aires: world-class steak, tango, and a tech-hub culture at 40–60% of Western European costs — with a newly stabilised economy and a dedicated Digital Nomad Visa World-Class Lifestyle at Emerging-Market Prices, Latin America's Premier Tech Hub, New Digital Nomad Visa are among the top reasons expats choose Argentina.
 See our complete guide for visa options, cost of living, healthcare, and more.

-Get the latest visa updates, cost-of-living data, and expat stories from Argentina straight to your inbox.
+Visa updates, cost-of-living shifts, and real expat stories from Argentina — straight to your inbox.